Vicente Fox: Early years

-Vicente Fox was born on 2 July 1942 in Mexico City, the second of nine children.
-His father, José Luis Fox Pont, was a native-born Mexican.
-His mother, Mercedes Quesada Etxaide, was a Basque immigrant from San Sebastián, Gipuzkoa, in Spain.
+Vicente Fox Quesada was born on 2 July 1942 in Mexico City, the second of nine children.
+His father, José Luis Fox Pont, was a native-born Mexican of German-American descent.
+His mother, Mercedes Quesada Etxaide, was a Spanish Basque immigrant from San Sebastián, Gipuzkoa.
+Fox's family name was originally Fuchs, but was anglicized to "Fox" at some point.
+His paternal grandfather, Joseph Louis Fuchs, was born in Cincinnati in 1865, attended Woodward High School and moved to Mexico at age 32.

 Fox spent his childhood and adolescence at the family ranch in San Francisco del Rincón in Guanajuato.
-Fox has polydactyly, having six toes on each foot.

 He spent a year at Campion High School in Prairie du Chien, Wisconsin where he learned English.
 Upon reaching college age, Fox moved to Mexico City to attend the Universidad Iberoamericana and received a bachelor's degree in business administration in 1964.
 Then in 1974, Fox received a certificate in management skills from Harvard Business School.

 Business career

 In 1964, Fox was hired by the Coca-Cola Company as a route supervisor and drove a delivery truck.
 After nine years, he had risen to the top, serving as the President and Chief Executive of Coca-Cola Mexico; after six years in this role, he was invited to lead all of Coca-Cola's operations in Latin America, but Fox declined and later resigned from Coca-Cola in 1979.
 It was during the Fox's leadership of Coca-Cola Mexico that Coke became Mexico's top-selling soft drink, increasing Coca-Cola's sales by almost 50%.

 After retiring from Coca-Cola, Fox began to participate in various public activities in Guanajuato, where he created the "Patronato de la Casa Cuna Amigo Daniel", an orphanage.
 He was also the president of the Patronato Loyola, a sponsor of the León campus of the Universidad Iberoamericana and of the Lux Institute.